TOWNSHEND, VERMONT TOWN PLAN

 The Windham Regional Commission, a regional Planning Commission, assists the local Planning Commission and has more information about Town Plans on their web site.

-Due to the size of these documents, only the most recent version and/or drafts in progress will be posted here.
-If you wish to search the document, that is best accomplished by opening it up and using the search function in your browser or Adobe.
+Due to the size of this document, only the most recent version will be posted here.
+Regrettably, this document can not be “searched” .
 This is a large file.
-The integrated maps may be found on another page.
+The integrated maps may also be found on another page.
 You will find them here.

 Photo courtesy Steven Meyer